Julia Lang (actress)

-Julia Lang was a film and radio actress and radio presenter.
+Julia Lang (c.
+1921 – 1 April 2010) was a British film and radio actress and radio presenter.
 Born in London, she is best known for presenting the BBC radio programme Listen with Mother.

-The theme music for the programme was the Berceuse from Gabriel Fauré's Dolly Suite for piano duet, Op.
-56. A recording was often used but in an Anglia Television interview in the 1990s, Lang said that during her tenure, when she had finished reading the story, she had to get up (noiselessly), rush across to the piano in the studio and play the Berceuse live.

 She married William Shine in 1942.
 They appeared together in the 1948 film The Red Shoes as "a balletomane" and "a balletomane's mate".
 Their marriage was dissolved in 1949.
 She had a son, Stephen.

+The phrase "Are you sitting comfortably?
+Then I'll begin.", universally associated with the show, was coined by Lang as an ad-lib.

+In an Anglia Television interview in the 1990s, Lang said that during her tenure of Listen with Mother, when she had finished reading the story, she had to get up (noiselessly), rush across to the piano in the studio and play the concluding music live.

 Lang died on 1 April 2010 at the age of 88 in Aldeburgh, Suffolk.